Start Here

 Here’s What I Would Build

-A Federal Governance Agency—professional governance architecture for the United States.
+A Governance Design Agency—professional governance architecture for the United States.

 Think about it: We have a Federal Reserve for monetary policy.
+An FDA for drug safety.
 A Surgeon General for public health.
 Why not a Governance Architect for institutional design?

 Redesign the budget process so government shutdowns literally cannot happen